DhruvJ22/Numerical-Methods/README.md

     * Natural Paramter Continuation
     * Pseudo-arc length continuation

-__Checkout my contribution to Poliastro to see the implementation of Numerical Continuation schemes__
+__Checkout my contribution to Poliastro or part of my [research code](https://github.com/DhruvJ22/Astrodynamics_Research) to see the implementation of Numerical Continuation schemes__

 ## Reference
 * "A Friendly Introduction to Numerical Analysis" by Brian Bradle, 2006.